 Mix the dressing ingredients until the sugar has dissolved and toss the greens through this.

-Heat the Breville Health Smart Grill to sandwich and toast the buns on the cut side until golden brown.
+Heat the Breville Health Smart Grill to the sandwich and toast the buns on the cut side until golden brown.
 Set aside.

 Turn the grill to Sear, and when ready, place the burgers on the grill adjusting the lid to rest gently down on them without squashing them.
 Cook for 4- 5 minutes until firm (4 minutes slightly rare, 5 minutes cooked through) * tip – you may want to flip them toward the end of the cooking time if the top side is not brown enough.

-To assemble the burgers, spread 2 tablespoons of wasabi mayonnaise on the toasted roll base, and then layer with cucumber ribbons, the salmon burgers and the remaining dressed greens.
+To assemble the burgers, spread 2 tablespoons of wasabi mayonnaise on the toasted roll base, and then layer with cucumber ribbons, the salmon burgers, and the remaining dressed greens.
 Serve open with the top bun on the side.

 *Sadly the link to the brioche bun recipe no longer exists and I’m trying to get the recipe out of my friend.
 Simply add a sachet of squid ink to a brioche burger bun recipe to achieve this result.